marcglasberg/asyncredux.com/flutter/basics/async-actions.md

 }
 ```

-This action can be dispatched elsewhere like this:
+This async action can be dispatched just like a sync action:

 ```dart
 store.dispatch(GetAmountAndIncrement());